CDPHE-bioinformatics/CDPHE-SARS-CoV-2/docs/python_scripts.md

 1. For each combined_mutations file, merges with metadata file.
 Drops samples from sites_to_drop, "fail" (from Freyja) samples, duplicated mutations from replicates, and controls.
 If any mutations do not have a collection date, it will produce a file with that information and error out.
 2. Creates and outputs a unique mutation file for each project.
 3. Concatenates mutations and appends them to historical_full file.
 Recalculates date-related columns for historical_unique file and appends any new mutations.
 Checks for recurrent (not seen in > 6 months) and novel mutations and creates files if any found.
-4. Output all four files from step 3. **It will overwrite both historical files, so object versioning is recommended. **
+4. Output all four files from step 3. **This will overwrite both historical files, so object versioning is highly recommended.**

 ### Inputs